eafunk/audiorack/README.txt

 VoIP settings control how arServer integrates with the baresip VoIP client.
 See the later section in this document called OPTIONAL SIP VoIP integartion for details on how to set up baresip to work with arServer.
-This panel controls teh arServer side of this integration.
+This panel controls the arServer side of this integration.
 The first item sets the control port that arServer uses to connect to baresip to monitor and control calles that come into baresip.
 Again, see the OPTIONAL SIP VoIP integartion section for details.
 All the other ists in this settings tab set up specific